tomgxz/Kraken/README.md

     password1=request.form.get("password")
     password2=request.form.get("password-repeat")

-    # the verifyField function returns either an empty string if the field meets the requirements
+    # the verifyField function returns either an empty string if the field meets the
-    # defined by the arguments, or an error message.
-So, if len(verifyOutput) > 0, that
+    # requirements defined by the arguments, or an error message.
+So, if
-    # means that the field is invalid
+    # len(verifyOutput) > 0, that means that the field is invalid

     # Verify the name input and return an error message if invalid
-    verifyOutput=self.verifyField(name,"Name",canHaveSpace=True,canHaveSpecialChar=True)
+    verifyOutput=self.verifyField(name,"Name",canHaveSpace=True,
+    canHaveSpecialChar=True)

     if len(verifyOutput) > 0:
       # Flashes true to signify an error, and the error message